 Social and emotional often come hand in hand since how a child fairs socially often impacts his or her emotional well-being.

 Cognitive development: Young children are always processing information about their world.
 They do so through both structured and unstructured activities, play, and interaction with others.
 From experiences such as these, young children develop their understanding and abilities in such areas as math, science, language, art.
-The mind of a young child absorbs information like a sponge.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+The mind of a young child absorbs information like a sponge.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!